scottx611x/CSCI-S-40/Lecture/Lectures.md

     - SRTP for media exchange
     - ICE/TURN/STUN for NAT traversal
     - "Click to talk customer service" is a proposed use case

+  - SDN (Software defined networking):
+    - Separates the control plane and the data plane **For routers**
+    -